 The draft law says each national, regional or provincial master plans must be appraised by an appraisal body formed by the Prime Minister, for national and regional master plan, or by the Ministry of Planning Investment, for provincial master plans.
 During an appraisal, the appraisal body would seek opinions from relevant professional organizations and associations and independent experts.

-the draft law changes the planning method following an integrated and multi-sectoral approach, which is expected to help effectively address inter-sectoral, inter-regional and inter-provincial issues, especially conflicts of interests among sectors and localities.
+Lastly, the draft law changes the planning method following an integrated and multi-sectoral approach, which is expected to help effectively address inter-sectoral, inter-regional and inter-provincial issues, especially conflicts of interests among sectors and localities.
 It says that master plans of urban and rural areas would be integrated into the national-level overall master plan.
 Meanwhile, construction master plans for inter-regional areas and master plans for national-level functional zones would be integrated into regional master plans.

 At the recent meeting of the National Assembly Standing Committee, Minister of Planning and Investment Nguyen Chi Dung said a total of 32 current laws are to be amended once the Planning Law is passed, of which only four need to be ovehauled while the rest need small changes.
 Therefore, the MPI suggested promulgating an omnibus law to amend 178 articles and clauses of the 28 laws concurrently with the Planning Law.
 The other laws could be revised one after another to ensure enforcement of the Planning Law in early 2019.- (VLLF)